 In order to recruit more players, you first need to make sure your program is well run and organized, following those key aspects, you can start to focus on a few techniques to help recruit more youth lacrosse players.

-#1 - Reaching out to Higher Level Lacrosse Coaches and Administers
+#1 - Reaching out to Higher Level Lacrosse Coaches and Administrators

-Networking with these coaches and adminstrators can truly help you to build a long lasting youth lacrosse club in your community.
-It's also mutually benefical to help each out as you can help to build a pipeline from your program, to the middle school program, to the high school progam, and even travel programs all by simply networking and connecting with each other.
+Networking with these coaches and administrators can truly help you to build a long lasting youth lacrosse club in your community.
+It's also mutually beneficial to help each out as you can help to build a pipeline from your program, to the middle school program, to the high school program, and even travel programs all by simply networking and connecting with each other.

-Connecting with higher level coaches and adminstrators is one of the best ways to build up your network
+Connecting with higher level coaches and administrators is one of the best ways to build up your network

 #2 - Hosting Free Clinics and Camps